See how the Wells Fargo Propel American Express earns you one of the highest sign-up bonuses for a card with no annual fee.

-In addition to the 30,000 point sign-up bonus – worth around $300 – the Wells Fargo Propel card offers bonus categories including dining, travel and select streaming services.
+In addition to the 20,000 point sign-up bonus – worth around $200 – the Wells Fargo Propel card offers bonus categories including dining, travel, gas stations and more.
 If you spend most of your money in these places, you can get significant value out of your rewards in the first year.
-Plus, you get a 0 percent intro APR for the first 12 months on purchases and balance transfers, then a regular variable APR of 14.49 percent to 26.99 percent and you don’t have to worry about losing your earnings to high interest charges.

 Unlike many rewards cards with bonus categories, the Wells Fargo Propel doesn’t place a spending cap on the purchases that earn you more points.
 That means you can weigh your spending more heavily toward these charges to get even more rewards.

 Recent changes to the Wells Fargo Propel card

 Throughout its history, the bonus on the Wells Fargo Propel card has shifted between 20,000 points and up to 50,000 points.
 While the current bonus is on the low side of the range, there have been limited opportunities for a higher bonus in the past.

 Wells Fargo Propel American Express Card Recent Changes

 |Jan.
 8, 2020||20,000 points if you spend $1,000 in first 3 months|

 |April 19, 2019||30,000 points if you spend $3,000 in first 3 months|